What are the Bradford Factor triggers?

 For example, three occasions off on a Monday/Friday, for example, would only score 27, but the pattern of absences may warrant earlier management intervention.

 Use triggers with caution.
-Choose trigger points that reflect the way you currently manage absence. and ensure managers use them as a guide to aid the sickness management process.
+Choose trigger points that reflect the way you currently manage absence, and ensure managers use them as a guide to aid the absence management process.
+We recommend investing in a good absence management system like edays.

 Calculate your instant Bradford Factor Score